courtcraw/mesadu_wdbinaries/docs/lab2.md

 ## Lab Extension (over lunch)

 If you would like to view what happens after helium ignition, you can turn off the stopping condition in the inlist and allow your model to run over lunchtime.
 You will see very interesting things happening in your T-Rho diagram!
+If you haven't, we highly recommend adding <code>pause_before_terminate = .true.</code> to the <code>star_job</code> section of <code>inlist_project</code> so that you can view the pgstar output when you return from lunch.